A Woman of Paris: Contemporary response

+United Artists producer and screen star Mary Pickford declared it a favorite:

 A Woman of Paris, like other films at that time, was subject to censorship by state and local boards.
 For example, the Pennsylvania State Board of Censors found the film acceptable only with revisions, and, even though Massachusetts passed the film, the local board of Worcester banned the film as being "morally objectionable."

-The film's box office failure was painful for Chaplin, and after its initial release it was not seen by the public for over fifty years.
-Chaplin reissued the edited film with a new musical score—replacing the original score by Louis F. Gottschalk—in 1976, a year before his death.
-His new composition is credited as the final completed work of his 75-year career.
+Later assessments

+Chaplin biographer Jeffrey Vance champions A Woman of Paris and writes at length in Chaplin: Genius of the Cinema of the film's importance.
+Vance notes: